YahooArchive/boomerang/doc/community.md

 ## Source code

-The source code is on github at [github.com/lognormal/boomerang](https://github.com/lognormal/boomerang).
+The source code is on github at [github.com/SOASTA/boomerang](https://github.com/SOASTA/boomerang).
 Feel free to fork it and contribute to it.
-You can also get a [tarball](https://github.com/SOASTA/boomerang/archive/master.tar.gz) or [zip](http://github.com/lognormal/boomerang/archives/master.zip) of the code].
+You can also get a [tarball](https://github.com/SOASTA/boomerang/archive/master.tar.gz) or [zip](http://github.com/SOASTA/boomerang/archives/master.zip) of the code.

 ## Bugs & Discussions

-Use github's [issue tracking system](https://github.com/lognormal/boomerang/issues) to report or follow bugs or to discuss features and get support.
+Use github's [issue tracking system](https://github.com/SOASTA/boomerang/issues) to report or follow bugs or to discuss features and get support.

 ## Other projects